xmr-amzn/xmr-amzn.github.io/README.md

-<html><body>
-<b>This</b> is some documentation and tools describing how to use XMRBazaar to shop and earn Monero on Amazon.
+Documentation and tools describing how to use XMRBazaar.com to shop and earn Monero via Amazon.

+The ultimate goal is to build a feature for XMRBazaar that allows ordering from Amazon using XMR, and provide a non-KYC option to Earn Monero by purchasing items via Amazon.

-Ideally, I'd like to contribute to XMR Bazaar to integrate this process in to the website, but "for now" you can manually create listing for Amazon and purchase on Amazon earn Monero.
+"For now" you can manually create listings for Amazon on XMRBazaar and purchase on Amazon to earn Monero.
-</body></html>